azavea/geowave-geomesa-comparative-analysis/docs/report.md

 ##### Deployment

-A minimal working environment for either GeoWave or GeoMesa (assuming, as we do, an Accumulo backend) includes a number of interdependent, distributed processes through which consistent and predictable behavior is attained.
+A minimal working environment for either GeoWave or GeoMesa (assuming, as we do, an Accumulo backend) includes a number of interdependent, distributed processes through which consistent and predictable behavior is difficult to attain.
 Each of these pieces - i.e. Apache Zookeeper, HDFS, Accumulo - is a complex bit of technology in and of itself.
 Their interoperation multiplies this complexity and introduces the race conditions one expects of distributed systems.
-This extreme complexity manifests itself in longer cycles of iteration and more time spent setting up experiments than actually conducting them.

-The solution we adopted, after exploring the already existing approaches, was to develop a set of Docker containers which jointly provide the pieces necessary to bring up GeoWave and/or GeoMesa on top of Accumulo.
+The solution to repeatability under this complexety that we arrived at was to develop a set of Docker containers which jointly provide the pieces necessary to bring up GeoWave and/or GeoMesa on top of Accumulo.
 A system of deploying the necessary components, which exists under the name GeoDocker, was improved to the point that we could consistently deploy Accumulo with the necessary components for GeoMesa and GeoWave to identical Hadoop clusters on Amazon Web Service's (AWS) Elastic Map Reduce (EMR).
 We opted to use the YARN, Zookeeper, and HDFS which is distributed on Amazon EMR to support GeoDocker’s Accumulo processes.

-Pictured below is a rough diagram of the deployment most consistently used throughout our efforts.
+Pictured below is a rough diagram of the deployment used throughout our efforts.

 ![Test environment architecture](img/test-environment-architecture.png)

-The entire infrastructure for actually running queries and collecting timings runs as a server, created using the akka-http project.
-Each endpoint represents a different test case, and timing results are taken from inside of the application to only measure GeoWave and GeoMesa performance.
+The entire infrastructure for running queries and collecting timings results ran as a set of REST endpoints, created using the akka-http project.
+Each endpoint represented a different test case, and timing results were taken from inside of the application to only measure GeoWave and GeoMesa performance.
-Results are saved off to a AWS DynamoDB table for later analysis, and include information about the duration of the query, the timing to the first result of the query, as well as the cluster configuraiton information.
-These query servers run on AWS Elastic Container Service, and all query servers all sit behind an AWS load balancer to allow for multitenancy testing.
+Results were saved off to an AWS DynamoDB table for analysis, and included information about the duration of the query, the timing to the first result of the query, and cluster configuration information.
+These query servers ran on AWS Elastic Container Service, and all query servers all sit behind an AWS load balancer to allow for multitenancy testing.

 #### Ingest

 All data used for benchmarking these systems was loaded through custom Spark-based ingest programs.
-Initial attempts to use the command line tools provided by each of the projects were met with a few notable difficulties which made writing our own ingest programs the simplest solution.
-Both teams were consulted about our ingest tooling to verify we were performing the ingest correctly.
-Using our own versions of ingest tooling has the disadvantage that ingest timing results cannot be considered in the comparative analysis; however we determined that it was the best path forward to provide consistent and successful ingests of our test datasets into both systems with exactly the same data was our Spark-based tooling.
+Initial attempts to use the command line tools provided by each of the projects were met with a few notable difficulties;
+this made writing our own ingest programs the simplest solution.
+Both teams were consulted about our ingest tooling to verify their correct operation.
+Using our own version of ingest tooling has the disadvantage that ingest timing results cannot be considered in the comparative analysis; however we determined that our Spark-based tooling was the best path forward to provide consistent and successful ingests of our test datasets into both systems with exactly the same data.

 See _Appendix B: Details of Ingest Tooling_ for a more complete description of the ingest tooling.